Explore Kenai

 Dryft Waders and boots available at request.
 Let you guide know ahead of time what sizes your party will need.

 Fillet and cleaning of all salmon that are kept.
+Fish processing is not included.

 When and where do we meet our guide?